 Different food processors use different blades.
 However, the blade is essential to every food processor because it determines how well food is blended or chopped.

-Everyone has a favorite appliance in their kitchen.
+Everyone has a favourite appliance in their kitchen.
 It could be your oven, your microwave, or a slow cooker.
-Many blade options will work for you, regardless of your choice of food processor or oven.
+Many blade options will work for you, regardless of your choice of a food processor or oven.
 You can use some blades to do everything from cutting nuts to slicing vegetables and shredding cheese.

 Here’s a quick overview of 12 types and how they work best.